-AESencryption.org is free, multi-platform, high-level security, web application that allows you to secure your email, or send private messages through your preferred messaging app, by encrypting text with 256-bit AES encryption, so that only he who knows the correct password will be able to decrypt and read the text.
+AESencryption.org is free, multi-platform, high-level security, web app that allows you to secure your email, or send private messages through your preferred messaging app, by encrypting text with 256-bit AES encryption, so that only he who knows the correct password will be able to decrypt and read the text.
 No organization or hacker will be able to decipher your message without knowing the password.

 Which devices are compatible?

 - Enter o paste the text you want to encrypt into the editing area, or share it from another app to this one (*).

 - Enter the encryption password you want to use.
 The quality meter will help you choose a good password.

 - Tap the Encrypt button.
 The generated ciphertext appears on the editing area.

 - Copy/paste or share the ciphertext to your email or chatting app.

 - Copy the ciphertext you received by email or messaging app and paste it into the editing area, or share it from the other app to this one (*)

 - Enter the decryption password.
 If you don't know the correct pass word, you will not be able to decrypt the ciphertext.

 - Tap the Decrypt button.
 The decrypted message will appear on the editing area.